World War II in the Pacific

 Background.
 Japan had captured most of the Pacific in their first

-The Japanese fought fiercely to maintain her empire as American
+the Japanese had fought fiercely to maintain her empire as American

 arms destroyed her naval, air, and merchant fleets.
 There were two